jkaye2012/devenv/docs/lib/util.md

-# lib.util: Utility functions for common Nix operations and system management. {#sec-functions-library-util}
+# lib.util: Utility functions for common Nix operations and system management {#sec-functions-library-util}
-Utility functions for common Nix operations and system management.
+Utility functions for common Nix operations and system management

 This module provides helper functions that simplify common patterns in Nix flakes, particularly around system architecture handling and attribute set manipulation.

-## `lib.util.forAllSystems` {#function-library-lib.util.forAllSystems}
+## `lib.util.forAllSystems` {#lib.util.forAllSystems}

 Apply a function to each supported system and merge the results.